-If you cut branches or propagate the plant, wear protective latex gloves to prevent the sap causing skin irritation.
+If you cut branches or propagate the plant, wear protective latex gloves to prevent the sap from causing skin irritation.

-If you, your child, or pet comes into contact with rubber plant sap, rinse the area with gentle soap and cold water for relief.
+If you, your child, or your pet comes into contact with rubber plant sap, rinse the area with gentle soap and cold water for relief.

 If sap has gotten into anyone’s eyes, gently flush the area with water for about ten to fifteen minutes.

 Most of the time, washing the area will relieve any discomfort.

 But, if you see rashes or blisters developing, seek medical attention as soon as possible.